wzoustanford/angle/README.md

 # Angle.ac

-# Angle MatrixRL: Deep RL for Online Real-time RL and performance
+# Angle MatrixRL: Deep RL for Online and performance

 Welcome to **Angle MatrixRL**, an open-source reinforcement learning framework built for research and real-time system performance.
 This repo offers a clean, extensible, and reproducible codebase to train agents on **Atari**, **Retro**, and other classic environments using modern deep RL algorithms.